What is Behavioral Therapy or ABA (Applied Behavior Analysis)?

 Families can reach out to companies themselves.
 It is beneficial to get on multiple waitlists at one time as many agencies currently have a wait for services in the Denver Metro Area.

-A family cannot receive behavioral services from multiple agencies at one time.
+A family cannot receive behavioral therapy services from multiple agencies at one time.
 However, they can get on a waitlist while receiving services if their current provider is not the right fit.

 A family receiving services who would like to switch to a new agency can keep their current services going until the new agency applies for authorization from their insurance company.
 This is the best way to make sure the lapse in services is minimal.
 For Medicaid, the new agency submits a change of provider form with their treatment plan and request for authorization.
 With many other insurances, the family needs to call the insurance company and let them know that they would like to switch to the new agency.